soma00333/profile/index.md

 ### Summary

-- <strong>Role</strong>: I'm a Senior Backend Engineer with 7+ years of experience specializing in reliability engineering.
+- <strong>Role</strong>: I'm a Software Engineer with 7+ years of experience specializing in reliability engineering.
 - <strong>Experience</strong>: I have developed enterprise-grade distributed systems in startup environments, effectively balancing reliability and agility.
 - <strong>Skills</strong>: Go, Java, Kubernetes

 ### About Me

 Hi there!
-I'm Soma, a Senior Backend Engineer who loves building reliable, scalable systems to accelerate startup growth.
-I currently work as a Senior Software Engineer at Alpaca, a U.S.-based fintech company that supports over 200 partners across 40 countries in our mission to expand financial access.
-My role is to ensure that our ultra-low-latency Broker API remains rock-solid, meeting targets such as a 1.5 ms median latency and 99.99% availability.
+I'm Soma, a Software Engineer who loves building reliable, scalable systems to accelerate startup growth.
 Outside of work, I actively contribute to open-source projects, including Kubernetes, etcd, Raft, and a workflow engine.
 I'm also pursuing a Master of Science in Computer Science at CU Boulder through their online program, which lets me study remotely from Japan.

 ### Early Career